 True flexibility comes from a culture of understanding and trust.
 You understand that your employees have lives and families outside of your office, and you trust them to get their work done even if it’s not in a traditional office or schedule.

 Some simple examples of flexibility include:

 - Flexible work hours: Maybe your employee wants to work 7 a.m. to 4 p.m. instead of your traditional 8 a.m. to 5 p.m.

 - Remote work: This doesn’t just mean work from home.
 For some, it might mean working from the car dealership while your car gets repaired or working at the airport while you’re delayed getting home.
 Life happens, and you can support your employees through flexibility.

 - Half days: Some companies may choose to let their employees work half days on Fridays if they reach their hours earlier in the week.
-Maybe you even allow nine hour days so employees can get every other Friday off completely.
+Maybe you even allow nine-hour days so employees can get every other Friday off completely.

 Flexibility also comes from leading through the gray areas.
 For example, maybe your employee needs to take a two-hour lunch break to go to the DMV or take their dog to the vet.
 This isn’t an everyday occurrence or one you can line out in a handbook.
 But, with understanding and trust, you can allow your employees to take care of some personal tasks during a time they’d typically be working.

 Before you put all of these ideas in place, we recommend surveying your employees, gathering feedback, and seeing what similar companies to yours are doing.
-We did all of these things before finalizing our flexible work policy and it saved us a lot of headaches.

 We’ve also put together some helpful tips on how to manage a remote workforce.
 Be sure to take a look if you’re already managing remote employees or plan to!